VizuaaLOG/Notifications.js/README.md

 If there are any problems please file an issue.

 ### Installation
-To install Notifications.js you will need jQuery 1.10.2+, notifications.min.js and notifications.min.css.
+To install Notifications.js you will need `jQuery 1.10.2+`, `notifications.min.js` and `notifications.min.css`.
 Now include the following line inside the head of your document.
+**Note: If using the version without jQuery then `jQuery` is not required and instead you need `notifications-nojquery.min.js` and `notifications-nojquery.min.css` **

 ```
 <link rel="stylesheet" href="path/to/notifications.min.css">